OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

 - Serves as documentation by example

+You will also see trying to document a feature with plain english can be quite challenging without a proper systematic approach.
+Gherkin syntax gives you one of theese approaches and allow you think about corner cases that would otherwise difficult to discover or describe.

 Now how to create BDD tests from above is matter of your choice for the language and framework.
-If you use C# you could use [SpecFlow](https://specflow.org/) or [TickSpec](https://github.com/fsprojects/TickSpec)(my favorite) but BDD frameworks

-are available for almost any language and platform.
+If you use C# you could use [SpecFlow](https://specflow.org/) or [TickSpec](https://github.com/fsprojects/TickSpec)(my favorite) but BDD frameworks are available for almost any language and platform.

+Basically by using the same BDD syntax, you can use it against to create multiple tests:
+- Tests for your backend API
+- Tests for your front end code
+- Tests the browser automation or full integration.

+All these thests can be bound to set of central gherkin feature documents.
+If you can make deriving your features via behaviors, you will have great confidence in your code and documentation simultenously.
+I highly recommend it!